This Is Living Faith

 In spite of how unlikely all this seemed, humanly speaking, Mary believed God and faithfully obeyed.
 “I am the Lord’s servant,” she said.
 “May it be to me as you have said” (verse 38).

-Mary’s reaction to Gabriel’s announcement stands in sharp contrast to the reaction of another person—the aged priest Zechariah.
-Some months previously, Gabriel had appeared to him and announced that his wife, Elizabeth, also aged, would conceive and give birth.
-Luke records that Zechariah , the mature priest, had difficulty believing Gabriel (verses 18-20).
+Mary’s reaction to Gabriel’s announcement stands in sharp contrast to the reaction of another person—the priest Zechariah.
+Some months previously, Gabriel had appeared to him and announced that his wife, Elizabeth, despite her age, would conceive and give birth.
+Luke records that Zechariah had difficulty believing Gabriel (verses 18-20).

 But Mary, the inexperienced young woman, believed.
 She knew that God is trustworthy and can never fail.
 Mary’s faith is commended in these words: “Blessed is she who has believed that what the Lord has said to her will be accomplished!” (verse 45).